-There are plenty of family law mediation options in San Antontio.
+There are plenty of family law mediation options in San Antonio.
 However, that doesn’t mean that these options are fits for you and your client.
-For the best possible experience during your next case, it’s a good idea to choose Elizabeth McLaughlin, a female mediator in San Antonio.
+For the best possible experience during your next case, it’s a good idea to choose Elizabeth McLaughlin, Female Mediator San Antonio.

 While you might not think gender is an important quality in a mediator, research has shown that there are subtle differences between male and female workers.
 Overall, women tend to be more comfortable with feelings than men.
 They’ll have more experience dealing with unpleasant emotional issues and can express key feelings during mediation, such as respect, empathy, and sympathy.

 A certified mediation lawyer also needs to inspire the two parties to have a willingness to share their thoughts and opinions without anger or vulgarities.
 In many cases, women may seem less menacing than men, allowing your client to open up and be more amenable to suggestions. ,